 It's an easy change to make (and maybe a cop-out on a post like this), but it's surprising to me how many people just don't bother.
 Boring, dated and just plain ugly hardware abounds in kitchens the world over, and it's so simple to change them out for something that makes your heart sing.
-For example, the above kitchen by designer Sarah Sherman Samuel would of course still be lovely with plain hardware, but it's kicked up 10 notches with brushed brass pulls.
+The kitchen above would of course still be lovely with plain hardware, but it's kicked up 10 notches with those vintage style pulls.

 Add a surprise splash of color.